-It’s normal for you to have credit in your So Energy account over the Summer period as most people use a lot less than in the Winter months.
+It’s normal for you to have credit in your So Energy account over the summer period as most people use a lot less energy than in the winter months.
 If you do go into arrears at any point, we may ask you for a top up payment or increase your Direct Debit payments.

 - We must have up to date meter readings for us to accurately confirm the balance of the So Energy account.
 If the refund is greater than £500, we will also need a photo of the meter sent to email@example.com.

 To fully close an account, we need your final meter readings from your new supplier in order to generate the final bill.
-The meter readings don’t come direct to us from your new supplier so the process can take a few weeks in some cases.
+The meter readings don’t come directly to us from your new supplier so the process usually takes a few weeks.

 Once we have the above, and have generated your final bill, we’ll process the refund and, in almost every case, you’ll have the money refunded into the same account you use for Direct Debit within 14 days.
 As above, please don’t cancel the Direct Debit as it may delay us in refunding you.